mithi/bare-minimum-2d/core-concepts.md

 All attributes are ALWAYS required, nothing is optional.
 The `id` attribute should be unique.

-Again, here's an [Example data prop](./example/src/demo1/demoProps.js), in case you missed it,
+Again, here's an [example data prop](./example/src/demo1/demoProps.js), in case you missed it,

 Go checkout the demos and source codes.